-The schemes are governed by Trust Deeds and Rules and are managed by Trustees some of whom are appointed by the employer and some by the scheme members.
-In accordance with the Trust Deeds the power of appointing and dismissing Trustees is granted to the employer in respect of the employer appointed trustees and to the members in respect of the member appointed trustees.
 The employer is ultimately responsible for the funding of the schemes.
 As a result, the operation of the schemes exposes the group to the risk that the assets held by the schemes are insufficient to meet the schemes' obligations as they fall due for payment.